atgatt/atgatt-backend/README.md

 # atgatt-backend
 # This repository hosts the code that used to power atgatt.co's backend.
+Ignore the deployment instructions as this code no longer deploys anywhere.

 Monorepo for all of the ATGATT backend services (web API, bg jobs, etc.)